Kaleshwar Mandir

-Kalyaneshwar Mandir is more-than-500-year-old Shiva temple situated in Bally, Howrah near Belurmath.
-It is very famous and visited by millions of monks and devotees around India every year.
-Kali, Ganesh, Vishnu and Bajrangbali Temples surround it.
+Kalyaneshwar Mandir is a Shiva temple in Bally, Howrah, West Bengal, India.
+It is around 400 years old, and is visited by millions of monks and devotees each year.

 History

-The structure is about 400 years old and is said to have been started by the Pandavas and it was then continued by the Katoch Dynasty.
-According to legends, Ramakrishna Dev used to visit the temple frequently along with his followers and founder members of Ramakrishna Mission including Swami Vivekananda, Swami Brahmananda and others.
-This ritual is still followed by the monks of Ramakrishna Mission.
+The structure is said to have been started by the Pandavas, and subsequently continued by the Katoch Dynasty.
+According to legend, Ramakrishna Paramhansa used to visit the temple frequently with his followers and the founder members of Ramakrishna Mission, including Swami Vivekananda and Swami Brahmananda.
+The temple is still visited by the monks of Ramakrishna Mission.

-Festivals

-The famous festivals in this temple are MahaShivaratri & Charaksankranti.
-A very famous puja (prayer) is organized for that purpose.